koremus/opioid/README.md

 Source: http://ghdx.healthdata.org/record/united-states-substance-use-disorders-and-intentional-injuries-mortality-rates-county-1980

-### opioid_by_county.csv
+### substance_by_county.csv

-Description: Combined all csv files into a tidy format.
-Each column is one index, and the file includes a column for year, month and date
+Description: Combined all csv files into data frame.
+Each column is one county by year, and the file includes a column for county FIPS, state FIPS, mean, lower and upper death rate, cause, region and NAO index

 Source: Combination of all files above